Kaihōgyō: Quest for enlightenment

 There are many serving priests at the temple on Mount Hiei, but very few of them have completed the 1000-day kaihōgyō.
-Abbots of Mount Hiei temple must complete 100-days of kaihōgyō.
+Abbots of Mount Hiei temple must complete 100 days of kaihōgyō.
 The 1000-day practice is an uncommon and specialized area of both ascetic and esoteric disciplines.

-The selection process for the kaihōgyō is after the first 100 days of practice, the gyōja (practice person) will petition the senior monks to complete the remaining 900 days.
+The selection process for the kaihōgyō is after the first 100 days of practice, the gyōja or practitioner will petition the senior monks to complete the remaining 900 days.
 In the first 100 days, withdrawal from the challenge is possible, but from day 101 onwards the monk is no longer allowed to withdraw; historically he must either complete the course or take his own life.
-In contemporary times this is symbolic and the selection process ensures that those who embark on the practice will complete it.
-The mountain has many unmarked graves from those who have failed in their quest, although none date from either the 20th or 21st century.
+In contemporary times, this is symbolic, and the selection process ensures that those who embark on the practice will complete it.
+The mountain has many unmarked graves from those who have failed in their quest, although none date from the 20th or 21st centuries.

 There are many aspects to the kaihōgyō, but the main portion of walking meditation can be broken down into the following sections: